 - Elevated body core temperature (fever)

-- Pain in the abdomen or torso
+- Discomfort or aches in the abdomen or torso

 In all mammals, diarrhea has an unfortunate tendency to amplify itself.
 In other words, if the colon is malfunctioning and not absorbing enough water, then dehydration sets in.
 This dehydration, in turn, causes more diarrhea.